GarvVirmani/Home-Renovation-Budget-Calculator/README.md

-# 🏠 Home Renovation Budget Optimizer
+# 🏠 Home Renovation Budget Calculator

-Welcome to the Home Renovation Budget Optimizer!
-This tool helps you plan and optimize your home renovation budget with ease.
+Welcome to the Home Renovation Budget Calculator!
+This tool helps you plan and calculate your home renovation budget with ease.

 ## 🚀 Getting Started